-Joseph T. Rivera Jr. is an Associate in the New York office of Gordon & Rees and is a member of the Tort & Product Liability practice group.
+Joseph T. Rivera Jr. is an Associate in the New York office of Gordon & Rees and is a member of the Product & General Liability practice group.
 He has extensive experience handling complex litigation in the areas of product liability, special education and criminal litigation.
 Mr. Rivera serves as an Adjunct Professor of Trial Advocacy at his alma mater, Fordham Law, where he draws upon his experiences conducting jury selection, opening statements, direct/cross examination and closing arguments to prepare students for intercollegiate trial advocacy competitions.
 As a litigator, Mr. Rivera has negotiated favorable outcomes on behalf of his clients prior to and during litigation and has achieved favorable verdicts through bench and jury trials.

 Prior to joining the firm, Mr. Rivera worked for the New York City Department of Education, Office of the General Counsel, in the special education unit, where he defended the Department at numerous Carter/Connor administrative hearings regarding alleged violations of the Individuals with Disabilities Education Act.
 In this role, Mr. Rivera successfully negotiated hundreds of favorable outcomes for the Department.
 Before that, he served as an Assistant District Attorney at the Bronx District Attorney’s Office where he was specially selected to be a member of the office’s Bias, Gun and Hate Crimes Units.
 Here, he successfully prosecuted hundreds of major felony cases including attempted murders, burglaries and robberies.